Trans-Inclusive Teaching & Learning Practices

 Including Trans and Gender-Diverse Voices

 It is important to listen to students that identify as trans or gender diverse and include their voices in the development of material that may affect them.
-Some examples include policies that may affect the well-being of trans and gender diverse students or teaching material that discusses gender diversity.
-Trans and gender diverse students may wish to be proactive in helping the university support and represent them and so it is important to hear what they have to say.
+Some examples include policies that may affect the wellbeing of trans and gender diverse students, or teaching material that discusses gender diversity.
+Trans and gender diverse students may wish to be proactive in helping the University support and represent them and so it is important to hear what they have to say and provide meaningful opportunities for co-creation.
 An example of this practice of inclusion comes from Dr Clare Blackburn from Warwick Medical School:

 "The online resources and session on transgender health issues came out of a meeting I invited final year students to ( a LGBTQA+ person from the Student Union also came along).
 I wanted to develop some teaching in these areas but wanted to offer teaching and learning that students found helpful.
 At the meeting we decided to develop online learning resources and have a face to face session on trans people and health.
 Some students have reviewed the resources before we made them available to all students."

 As well as including trans and gender diverse students' voices in the content and policies provided, it is also important to include trans and gender diverse content in teaching in general.
-It is good for students to hear from people they identify with on issues that they find interesting and/or relevant to their own lives.
+It is good for students to hear from people they identify with on issues that they find interesting and/or relevant to their own lives, and for others to experience a diversity of voices.
 Dr Clare Blackburn also elaborated on this:

 Approaching Debates About Gender

 It can be difficult to bring debates around gender into the classroom.
 Students come from all different backgrounds and have wildly differing understandings of gender and gender identities.
-If not handled carefully, students may intentionally or unintentionally bring up points that invalidate others in the room and this could cause upset and feelings of isolation for those students.
+If not handled carefully, students may intentionally or unintentionally bring up points that invalidate others in the room and this could cause distress and feelings of isolation for those students (or potentially amount to harassment).

 "Generally, very positive: our feedback has been very good.
 But these issues have to be handled carefully, in no small part because prospective students haven't yet built up a sense of trust between me (as lecturer) and themselves, or between each other.
 They have to be carefully supported so they feel able to comment on sensitive issues."